philgyford/pepysdiary/README.md

 5. Set all environment variables with `heroku config:set`.

+6. Push code to Heroku: `git push heroku master`.

-6. Upload a postgres backup file somewhere with an accessible URL.
+7. Upload a postgres backup file somewhere with an accessible URL.

-7. Import postgres data using `heroku pg:backups:restore 'http://your-url-here'`.
+8. Import postgres data using `heroku pg:backups:restore 'http://your-url-here'`.

-8. Delete the postgres backup file you uploaded somewhere.
+9. Delete the postgres backup file you uploaded somewhere.

-9. Log in to admin and change the Site domain name.
+10. Log in to Django admin and change the Site domain name (if necessary).

 ## Environment variables